The following example demonstrates how the A/B test included on the sample Corporate Site works.

 The testing scenario is very basic, with the page being composed of a text column on one side and a link on the other.
 The layout is reversed on the page variant and the goal of the test is to find out which version gets more link clicks from visitors.

-Open the Pages application and select the A/B test document under Examples -> On‑line marketing -> Optimization.
+Open the Pages application and select the A/B test page under Examples -> On‑line marketing -> Optimization.

-- This document already has an A/B test defined and one page variant added as a child document.
+- This page already has an A/B test defined and one page variant added as a child page.

 Switch to the Analytics -> A/B tests tab.